-As a result, investing in residential real estate in these areas will not qualify you for a Portugal Golden Visa.
-You can, however, invest in commercial real estate in these renowned destinations and still obtain a Portugal Golden Visa.
+As a result, investing in residential real estate in these areas would not qualify you for a Portugal Golden Visa.
+You could, however, invest in commercial real estate in these renowned destinations and still obtain a Portugal Golden Visa.
 Offices, hotels, and licensed Airbnb units are popular commercial property sectors that have attracted international investors even before the changes were introduced.

 Popular Cities Where You Can Buy Residential Real Estate

-- You can still invest in real estate in Portugal to qualify for a Golden Visa.
+- You could still invest in real estate in Portugal to qualify for a Golden Visa until late 2023.

-- Although residential homes in Lisbon, Porto, and other popular coastal cities are no longer eligible for the Portugal Golden Visa, there are plenty of hidden areas where you might find a great home.
+- Although residential homes in Lisbon, Porto, and other popular coastal cities were no longer eligible for the Portugal Golden Visa since the beginning of 2022, there were however plenty of hidden areas where you could find a great home.

 - Low-density or interior locations aren't necessarily less desirable than other parts of the country because they offer tremendous development potential.

-- If you're looking for commercial property, there's no limit to where you can look.
+- If you're looking for commercial property, there were no limits to where you can look.

-- If you're looking for a residential property, you might be able to locate something suitable near Lisbon, Porto, or the Algarve.
+- If you're looking for a residential property, you could be able to locate something suitable near Lisbon, Porto, or the Algarve.

-- You might get discounts if the property is in a low-density area or needs renovation.
+- You could get discounts if the property is in a low-density area or needs renovation.

-- The Madeira Islands and the Azores still qualify for Portugal Golden Visa, both through commercial and residential real estate.
+- The Madeira Islands and the Azores qualified for Portugal Golden Visa, both through commercial and residential real estate.